nfour/userscripts/README.md

 - The project MR list view
   - [ ] Show user icons next to names so that it's easier to spot them

-## How to develop

-### Initial setup

-- `yarn build`
-- Copy the content of `./build/<name>.dev.js` and make a new userscript in your browser
-- Copy `.env.example` to `.env` in order to populate variables

-From then, the script will always reload whatever is at `./build/<name>.js`

-Then just run: `yarn build --watch` and refesh your the browser to see changes